-Do you have a pizza stone?
-I adore mine.
-It’s perfect for everything from making pizza to baking bread.
-Mine is well seasoned from lots of use, bearing little black marks like badges of honor where past pizzas and rolls have puffed and baked.
+When making thin crust pizza, I prefer to cook it on a pizza stone, which helps it get that crisp crust that stands up to toppings.
+Mine, which I also use for breads, is well seasoned from lots of use, bearing little black marks like badges of honor where past pizzas and rolls have puffed and baked.

 Secrets of a Good Homemade Pizza

 - If you are using dough from the grocery store (I love the dough from Trader Joe’s), let it sit on the counter for 30 minutes before using.
 You want it to warm up because it will stretch easier.

 - If using a pizza stone, heat the pizza stone in the oven for at least 30 minutes before you use it.

 - Build your pizza on a pizza peel — but make sure that it’s floured up so it easily slips off onto the pizza stone when its time.

 - When you go to shape the dough, be gentle.
 You need to work it little by little until it’s a good sized circle or rectangle.